 It can be tough for people to fight back against peer pressure if they don’t know how to recognize it.

-And while every circumstance is different, some of the main reasons individuals give in to peer pressure include:
+While every circumstance is different, some of the main reasons individuals give in to peer pressure include:

 - Uncertainty about how to get out of an uncomfortable situation